 - \ Pilot available for some crops only in Minnesota, North Dakota, and South Dakota (must be elected on a crop/county basis by the applicable SCD and is continuous until canceled).
-Applicable option surcharge applies only to those databases where the yield floor is the approved APH yield ENACAT). - I(4) Yield Limitation Calculations.
-For qualifying databases, approved APH yields are calculated using cups and/or (NACAT→yield floors←NACAT as follows [see Exhibit 19 for Examples]: - (4)(a) Calculate the average APH yield using current APH procedures. - (4)(b) Apply the cup, if applicable, to the prior approved APH yield [see 6I].
-If zero planted and the prior year's approved APH yield was cupped, calculate the cupped yield, if applicable, by multiplying the prior approved APH yield by .90. - (4)(c) (NACAT→Calculate the yield floor.
+Applicable option surcharge applies only to those databases where the yield floor is the approved APH yield €NACAT). - I(4) Yield Limitation Calculations.
+For qualifying databases, approved APH yields are calculated using cups and/or (NACAT→yield floors ←NACAT as follows [see Exhibit 19 for Examples]: - (4)(a) Calculate the average APH yield using current APH procedures. - (4)(b) Apply the cup, if applicable, to the prior approved APH yield [see 6I].
+If zero planted and the prior year's approved APH yield was cupped, calculate the cupped yield, if applicable, by multiplying the prior approved APH yield by .90. - (4)(c) (NACAT $\rightarrow$ Calculate the yield floor.

-- (4)(d) Determine the preliminary yield (and subsequent approved APH yield): - 1 If a cup is NOT applicable, use the higher of the average APH yield or the yield floor. - If cup applies, use the higher of the cupped yield or the yield floor. ←NACAT) - I(5) Determining Premium Rates.
-Premium rates are determined differently when the approved APH yields are based on cupped yields (NACAT→ or yield floors. ←NACAT) Rates are determined as follows when the approved APH yield is subject to: - (5)(a) 10 Percent Cup (Category B and C).
+- (4)(d) Determine the preliminary yield (and subsequent approved APH yield): - 1 If a cup is NOT applicable, use the higher of the average APH yield or the yield floor. - 2 If cup applies, use the higher of the cupped yield or the yield floor. €NACAT) - - (5)(a) 10 Percent Cup (Category B and C).
 The rate is determined from the CUPPED YIELD and a five (5) percent surcharge is applied.
 For data processing purposes, a 10 percent yield limitation flag is used and the surcharge administered on a line entry basis.
-[See Appendix III, DAS Handbook.] - (5)(b) (NACAT→ Yield Floor (Category B only).
-For yield-span/continuous rated crops, the rate is determined from the average yield; however, guarantees are based on THE YIELD FLOOR.
-For data processing purposes, an additional yield flag is required.
-For non-yield-span rated crops (rate maps, etc.), a five (5) percent surcharge is applied; however, guarantees are based on the yield floor.
-[See Appendix III, DAS Handbook.] ◆NACAT) - I(6) Cups do not apply to units (by P/T/V) if: - (6)(a) A special case is referred to the RMA RO for yield determination (approved APH Yield) if: - 1 The AIP is NOT authorized to calculate the approved APH yield. - The approved APH yield cannot be determined by the AIP. - Required RMA RO yield determinations are waived by the RMA RO and the AIP is authorized to calculate the approved APH yield. - (6)(b) Nonactual yields are replaced with adjusted T-Yields for high-risk or unrated land the first effective crop year. - (6)(c) Previously approved APH yields are corrected/changed.
-These include: - Revision of a previously reported actual yield based on acceptable, more accurate production records submitted by the insured (e.g., grade adjustments for onions). - Revision of APPROVED APH yields are required for the current crop year according to APH review procedure when discrepancies in production and/or acreage information are found during APH field reviews that cause APH yields to exceed established tolerances.
+[See Appendix III, DAS Handbook.] - I(6) Cups do not apply to units (by P/T/V) if: - (6)(a) A special case is referred to the RMA RO for yield determination (approved APH Yield) if: - 1 The AIP is NOT authorized to calculate the approved APH yield. - 2 The approved APH yield cannot be determined by the AIP. - 3 Required RMA RO yield determinations are waived by the RMA RO and the AIP is authorized to calculate the approved APH yield. - (6)(b) Nonactual yields are replaced with adjusted T-Yields for high-risk or unrated land the first effective crop year. - (6)(c) Previously approved APH yields are corrected/changed.
+These include: - 1 Revision of a previously reported actual yield based on acceptable, more accurate production records submitted by the insured (e.g., grade adjustments for onions). - 2 Revision of APPROVED APH yields are required for the current crop year according to APH review procedure when discrepancies in production and/or acreage information are found during APH field reviews that cause APH yields to exceed established tolerances.
 [See Sec.
 14.]
 If the approved APH yield does NOT require correction for the current crop year, cup procedures apply (for current and subsequent crop year when the yield is corrected).
 Revised APH yields (Type 15 Yield Records) must be reported to RMA through the Data Acceptance System (DAS).